hannahmliu02/cross-modal-explanation-consistency/README.md

 # Cross-Modal Explanation Consistency for Cardiac Segmentation

-Evaluates whether a cardiac segmentation model's saliency maps are consistent across MRI and CT — using explanation consistency as a trustworthiness metric.
+Evaluates whether a cardiac segmentation model's saliency maps are consistent across MRI and CT.
+Ultimately, we are using explanation consistency as a trustworthiness metric.

-If a model truly learns anatomy (not modality artefacts), its attribution maps for the same cardiac structure should look similar in both MRI and CT.
+If a model truly learns anatomy (not modality artifacts), its attribution maps for the same cardiac structure should look similar in both MRI and CT.

 **Dataset**: MM-WHS (Multi-Modality Whole Heart Segmentation), pre-processed 256×256 npz slices